Preventing High-Density Cell Cultures from Fouling a Single-Use Continuous Centrifuge Using the ABER Optura SPY

 Turbidity Monitoring in Continuous Centrifuge Processes Using the Optura SPY

 For this application, the Optura SPY is attached to the clear wall of a Pendotech pressure sensor.
-This area is optically clear, which allows the Optura SPY to transmit the infrared beam through the sensor housing.
+This area is optically clear, which allows the Optura SPY to transmit the near-infrared beam through the sensor housing.
 ABER Instruments has designed an SPY adapter that clips around the Pendotech pressure sensor (Photo 1).
 The adapter is used to monitor the heavy and light phase lines.

 Figure 5.
 Optura SPY adapter fits around a Pendotech Pressure Sensor